piotrjwegrzyn/eeprom-monitoring-server/README.md

 ## Project structure
 * `.github/` - GNS3 appliances and resources for README
-* `backend/` – main alghoritm for extracting EEPROM from network hosts and inserting to InfluxDB
+* `ems/` – devices' configuration site and main alghoritm for extracting EEPROM from network hosts and inserting to InfluxDB
-* `frontend/` – devices' configuration site
 * `generator/` - EEPROM Generator (described later)
 * `presenter/` - EEPROM Presenter (described later)
-* `testdata/` - databasedump, EMS and EG config files
-* `utils/` – common packet for reading config and database interactions

 ## Building from source
 ### Preconditions
 To successfully build all steps it is required to have installed:
 * make
-* Go v1.23.3 or later
+* Go v1.24 or later
 * Docker
 * wget and tar

 ### Configuration file
-Sample config file is provided in `testdata/ems.yaml`.
-It contains server's startup configuration like users, MySQL and InfluxDB databases, and time delays.
-Adjust `ems-build` step in `Makefile` to build with file from different location.
+Sample configuration is provided in `Dockerfile`.
+Among the definition of container it also contains server's startup configuration like users, MySQL and InfluxDB databases, and time delays.
+Adjust `ems-build` step in `Makefile` to build with other values of env variables (via args).

 ### Building
 To build EMS and EG run: